gslab-econ/gslab_stata/README.md

 ## Installation

 You can install this repository's packages by:
-1. Moving their .ado and .hlp files to your personal Stata path.
-You can find the location of your personal path by entering `sysdir` at the Stata console.
+1. Moving their .ado and .hlp files to your `PERSONAL` Stata path.
+You can find the location of your `PERSONAL` path by entering `sysdir` at the Stata console.

 2. Adding their `/ado/ directories from a clone of this repository to your ado-file path.
 You can do this by adding a line like